AFLplusplus/AFLplusplus/README.md

     Enabled with `export AFL_USE_LSAN=1` before compiling.

-It is possible to further modify the behaviour of the sanitizers at run-time by setting `ASAN_OPTIONS=...`, `LSAN_OPTIONS` etc. - the availabel parameter can be looked up in the sanitizer documentation of llvm/clang. afl-fuzz however requires some specific parameters important for fuzzing to be set if you want to set your own, and will bail and report what it is missing.
+It is possible to further modify the behaviour of the sanitizers at run-time by setting `ASAN_OPTIONS=...`, `LSAN_OPTIONS` etc. - the available parameters can be looked up in the sanitizer documentation of llvm/clang. afl-fuzz however requires some specific parameters important for fuzzing to be set.
+If you want to set your own, it might bail and report what it is missing.

 Note that some sanitizers cannot be used together, e.g. ASAN and MSAN, and others often cannot work together because of target weirdness, e.g. ASAN and